Many people ask, “Can you brush your teeth with soap?”

 1. In a Pinch: Brushing Teeth with Soap as a Last Resort

-Soap can physically remove some dental plaque and food particles from the surface of the teeth.
+Using a toothbrush with a small amount of mild, unscented soap can help remove some plaque and food particles from the teeth.

 2. Why Soap Isn’t the Best Choice: Missing Key Ingredients